 Bascom Hill was crowded as the campus community watched the historic raising of the Ho-Chunk flag over the University of Wisconsin-Madison Friday morning — the first time a different nation’s flag flew on Bascom.

 The event was put into motion as a way to continue the process of what the university calls “Our Shared Future,” an initiative put in place to acknowledge the shared past between the university and the sovereign peoples of the Ho-Chunk Nation and other First Nations of Wisconsin, constructing a better future together

-In his opening remarks, the Director of Tribal Relations at UW-Madison Aaron Bird Bear explained that flag raising ceremonies are a common and an important part of contemporary Ho-Chunk culture.
+In his opening remarks, the Director of Tribal Relations at UW-Madison Aaron Bird Bear explained that flag-raising ceremonies are a common and an important part of contemporary Ho-Chunk culture.
 The event was meant to represent strides forward from “ignorance to awareness” on campus, a phrase that was repeated throughout the program.

 The ceremony began with an address by Traditional Chief Clayton Winneshiek, a Ho-Chunk dignitary.
 He spoke about the importance of remembering who is living on the land and why.